A3onn/mapptth/README.md

 - [ ] Add a parameter to control the connection rate

-- [ ] Add parameters to control: disallowed domains, only allowed paths and disallowed extensions

 - [ ] Add exemples in readme

 - [ ] Add robots.txt parser, can choose to follow rules or add URLs specified into starting list of URLs